MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-benefits-plans-setup.md

 2. Select **Periods**.

-## View plan information
+## View plan description

 You can provide a description of the plan to help employees with their benefits selections.
-The plan information you enter here displays in Employee self service when hovering on the plan in the coverage options list.
+The plan description you enter here displays in Employee self service when hovering on the plan in the coverage options list.

 1. In the **Benefits management** workspace, under **Plans**, select **Benefit plans**.

-2. Select **Plan information**.
+2. Select **Plan description**.

 ## View flex credit programs